 Following the completion of the sale of the Chemicals business in March, we announced an on-market share buy-back program.
 On 18 November, in the context of market conditions, Orica’s cash flow, dividend and gearing position and following discussions with a range of stakeholders, we announced the decision to cancel the share buy-back program with immediate effect.

 Orica has a continual focus on Board renewal, to ensure your Board represents diversity of experience and tenure.
 During the year we announced the appointment to the Board of Mr Malcolm Broomhead, and the retirement of Dr Nora Scheinkestel.
 I also announced my retirement from the Board, effective 31 December 2015, with Mr Broomhead elected by the Board to succeed me as Chairman from 1 January 2016.

 Malcolm Broomhead has extensive experience in industrial and mining companies globally, including as Orica’s CEO from 2001 to 2005.
 He has exceptional leadership skills through every part of the resources cycle.
 I have no doubt he will be an outstanding Chairman.

 2015 was a year in which the Orica Board and management reset the business and made some difficult but necessary decisions.
 As a result, we are optimistic about the future.
 Our global coverage, leading products, commitment to innovation, focus on enhancing our customer-centricity all leave Orica uniquely positioned to benefit when the cycle turns.

-On behalf of the Board, I thank our shareholders for your continued support and our management team and employees for their contribution.
+On behalf of the Board, I thank all shareholders for their continued support, and Orica’s management team and employees for their contributions.